 Mary Beth Davis

 Assistant Dean and Undergraduate Health Professions Advisor

 Mary Beth Davis is available for individual appointments throughout the academic year and the summer; call the Office of Health Professions Advising to schedule an individual appointment.
 She also has open office hours on three days each week during the academic year.
 For students and alumnae who are away from campus, telephone and Skype appointments can also be arranged.

-Office Hours for Dean Davis for the 2013 Spring Semester
+Office Hours for Dean Davis for the 2013 Fall Semester

 Mondays 10:30 am - Noon

 Tuesdays 11 am - 1 pm

 No appointment is needed, but if you have a question that you think will take more than 10 minutes to disucss, consider scheduling a separate individual appointment by calling the Office of Health Professions Advising at 610-526-7350.

 Associate Dean and the Director of Health Professions Advising

 Dean Domsky works primarily with postbaccalaureate premedical students, but is also available to assist undergraduates and alumnae.